 Section 1.
 The leadership body of the PCWG shall be known as the Steering Committee.

 Section 2.
 Steering Committee member responsibilities will include, but are not limited to:

-f) Providing input to the PCWG Steering Committee Chairperson on issues such as suggestions for new Steering Committee members; formation and membership of necessary Standing or Ad Hoc Committees; and recommendations of PCWG/AACR members to be considered for service on AACR Annual Meeting Program and Education Committees, Editorial Boards and all other relevant task forces, committees, and association groups.
+- Providing input to the PCWG Steering Committee Chair on issues such as suggestions for new Steering Committee members; formation and membership of necessary Standing or Ad Hoc Committees; and recommendations of PCWG members to be considered for service on AACR Annual Meeting Program and Education Committees, Editorial Boards and all other relevant task forces, committees, and association groups.

 Section 3.
 All Active AACR members in good standing are eligible to serve on the PCWG Steering Committee.

 Section 4.
 The PCWG Steering Committee shall be comprised of:

 - Three officers: a Chair, a Chair-Elect, and a Past Chair.
 Term limits for the AACR Pediatric Cancer Working Group leadership are as follows: Chair-Elect (one year), Chair (two years), and Past Chair (one year);